LaunchCodeEducation/intro-to-programming-csharp/src/chapters/git/repositories-and-commits.rst

 --------------

 Usually, you will have spent more time coding and saving, and will have a larger amount of code to stage and commit.
-For the sake of our walkthrough, we are going to keep things a little more simple.
+For the sake of our walkthrough, we are going to keep things shorter and simpler.

-So we added our first file, ``my_project.txt``.
+Earlier we added our first file, ``my_project.txt``, to our ``homework`` directory.
 It might be a good time to make a **commit** to your repository.
 A commit is a record of changes you made to your repository.
 It allows you to document your progress by creating a time-stamp with a message that you, or others, can reference.
 When you look at a timeline of commits, you should be able to see the progress of development.